aspose-font/Aspose.Font-Documentation/net/font-converter/woff2-to-woff/_index.md

 weight: 60
 url: /net/convert/woff2-to-woff
 keywords: "woff2 to woff,webfont2 to webfont"
-description: "Aspose library provides you with an easy solution for converting fonts.
+description: "Aspose.Font for .NET provides you with an easy solution for converting fonts.
 This documentation will tell about the woff2 to woff conversion."
 ---

-From this article, you will find out how to convert fonts from woff2 to woff format with the help of the Aspose solution
+From this article, you will find out how to convert fonts from woff2 to woff format with the help of the Aspose solution.
 ____

 First, you need to add the following namespaces at the head of the file: